jasnell/node/doc/api/stream_iter.md

 <!-- source_link=lib/stream/iter.js -->

-The `node:stream/iter` module provides a new streaming API built on iterables rather than the event-driven `Readable`/`Writable`/`Transform` class hierarchy.
+The `node:stream/iter` module provides a streaming API built on iterables rather than the event-driven `Readable`/`Writable`/`Transform` class hierarchy, or the Web Streams `ReadableStream`/`WritableStream`/`TransformStream` interfaces.

+This module is available only when the `--experimental-stream-iter` CLI flag is enabled.

 Streams are represented as `AsyncIterable<Uint8Array[]>` (async) or `Iterable<Uint8Array[]>` (sync).
 There are no base classes to extend -- any